spicywebau/craft-fieldlabels/README.md

 # Field Labels

-**Note: As of August 7, 2020, Field Labels is no longer supported, due to its field label/instruction overriding ability being added to Craft 3.5.
-If you are a user of Field Labels upgrading to Craft 3.5, please check to confirm that Field Labels 1.3 has successfully migrated your field label/instruction overrides to the Craft 3.5 format, then uninstall Field Labels.**
+**Note: Field Labels is no longer supported, due to its field label/instruction overriding ability being added to Craft 3.5.
+If you are a user of Field Labels upgrading to Craft 3.5 or later Craft 3 releases, please check to confirm that Field Labels 1.3 has successfully migrated your field label/instruction overrides to the Craft 3.5 format, then uninstall Field Labels.**

 **Users of Craft 3.1-3.4 may continue to use [Field Labels 1.2.4](https://github.com/spicywebau/craft-fieldlabels/tree/1.2), users of Craft 2 may continue to use [Relabel 0.1.3](https://github.com/spicywebau/craft-fieldlabels/tree/craft-2), and the license allows you to fork this project and make any changes that you require.**